HarryLi98/harryli98.github.io/content/about.md

 I'm a model developer at the Bank of England.

 I joined the Bank of England in 2020 after completing my Master's in [Econometrics and Mathematical Economics](https://www.lse.ac.uk/study-at-lse/Graduate/degree-programmes-2023/MSc-Econometrics-and-Mathematical-Economics) from the London School of Economics.

-I am currently studying part-time for a Master's in [Applied Mathematics](https://www.imperial.ac.uk/study/courses/postgraduate-taught/applied-mathematics/) at Imperial College London (2021 - 2023).
+Additionally, I studied part-time for a Master's in [Applied Mathematics](https://www.imperial.ac.uk/study/courses/postgraduate-taught/applied-mathematics/) at Imperial College London (2021 - 2023).

 My academic interests are at the intersection of mathematics, economics and machine learning.
 I'm particularly interested in applications of deep learning to solve economic models.